University of Southampton Students' Union: Cinema

-The Union contains a 300-seat cinema in the 2002 extension to the Union which is run by student-led union group Union Films.
-Staffed completely by student volunteers, Union Films operates the setting up the cinema, selling of refreshments, publicising events and projecting the films.
-The group is equipped with 35mm and DCI projection capabilities allowing them to screen films in 3D.
+The Union contains a 300-seat cinema in the 2002 extension to the Union, which is run by student-led union group Union Films.
+Staffed completely by student volunteers, Union Films operates the setting up the cinema, selling of refreshments, publicising of events, and projecting of films.
+The group is equipped with 35mm and DCI projection capabilities, allowing them to screen films in 3D.

 Performing Arts

-The Performing Arts brand is used to represent the 41 societies that include music, dance and drama in their remit.
-They share a common representative (the Performing Artd officer) and committee and often share their own individual society branding with that of the Performing Arts umbrella brand.
+The Performing Arts brand is used to represent the 41 societies that include music, dance, and drama in their remit.
+They share a common representative (the Performing Arts officer) and committee and often share their own individual society branding with that of the Performing Arts umbrella brand.
 The brand is also used for ticketing with a Performing Arts pass available to get students into performances by any of the societies.
 In addition to the performance aspect, the brand also includes StageSoc, who operate back-stage and with the technical services department.

-The Union does not have any designated Performing Arts space on campus with the acting societies primarily using The Annex theatre complex, which double as lecture theatres during the day.
+The Union does not have any designated Performing Arts space on campus, with the acting societies primarily using The Annex theatre complex, which double as lecture theatres during the day.

 Sports

 The Union supports both the Athletic Union and Intra-Mural leagues at the university.
 The AU comprises over 90 sports teams at the university as well as providing them with access to union minibuses and subsidised 'Team Southampton' sports wear.
-The teams use both university facilities at Wide Lane, the Jubilee Sports Hall and the boating hard, but also the Union's own sports hall, squash courts, martial arts room and rock climbing wall.
+The teams use both university facilities at Wide Lane, the Jubilee Sports Hall, and the boating hard, but also the Union's own sports hall, squash courts, martial arts room, and rock climbing wall.
 Societies compete in national British Universities and Colleges Sport tournaments and in the annual Varsity cup match between the University of Southampton and the University of Portsmouth.

 Controversies

 National Union of Students affiliation

-For a sizable length of its existence, the union was associated with the National Union of Students (NUS), however in May 2002 the union chose to disaffiliate itself from the NUS on the grounds that the organisation was becoming too bureaucratic.
+For a sizable length of its existence, the union was associated with the National Union of Students (NUS), however in May 2002, the union chose to disaffiliate itself from the NUS on the grounds that the organisation was becoming too bureaucratic.
 Being one of the few to do this, the Union wrote into policy that the union should help others looking to disaffiliate and also continue to monitor the situation.

 The decision was controversial among students and attempts have been made on a number of occasions to consult students on whether to re-join the NUS following perceived changes in the organisation and in the benefits of affiliation.
 Student referendums held in December 2010 and again in December 2012 to whether the union should re-affiliate with the NUS led on both occasions to a negative result with the 2010 result totalling 67% against the affiliation, and 73% against it in 2012.